adobe/ride/Usage.md

 Let's start by looking at cloud\_objects.
 The files in this package map directly to the objects in the sample-service-shared-resources schemas.
 They are more or less java representations of the schemas.
 Because they are java classes, you can use the power of java for abstraction to remove repetitive code with custom methods.
 This in turn allows you (and those that use your extension) to develop tests faster.
 And because all of the classes in this package sub-class the model object, the data for the object can be generated automatically (and fuzzed automatically - discussed later).

 In the core package, there is one class called "SampleServiceController".
 This class is a subclass of the RestApiController in the Ride core.
 This is where the bulk of the normally repetitive rest-assured groovy syntax that appears in tests will be abstracted.
-It overrides calls like put, post, get which are in the core to pass in things which are common to most calls your tests would make to your service, like Content-Type and Accepts headers.
+It overrides calls like put, post, and get which are in the core to pass in things which are common to most calls your tests would make to your service, like Content-Type and Accepts headers.
 Again, the idea is to remove repetitive stuff like that out of your tests and place it in files like this.

 The last package in the project is the types package.
 There are two classes in here, both of which are enums.
 They "CloudObjectType" is a list of enums which map to the java representation of the service types.
 This is standard java best practice to reduce errors caused by typos.
 The other is "SERVICE", another enum, this one referring to the list of declared services in your config properties files.